Best small electric cars 2024

-The only problem is, where you'd normally expect a small car to be cheap, these electric versions have price tags akin to what you'd expect from a larger family hatchback or crossover.
-While you will save on various running costs such as fuel and road tax down the line, it’s difficult to ignore that up-front expense if you don’t have the cash to spare.
+Electric cars aren’t cheap, though and even the least expensive small electric cars command price tags of over £25k.
+While you will save on running costs down the line, it’s difficult to ignore that up-front expense if you don’t have the cash to spare.

 Best small electric cars

-While it doesn’t offer class-leading performance or range, the Mini Electric strikes a good balance between these and outright cost.
-New, the Mini Electric costs from £26,000 but there are already good deals to be had on BuyaCar.
+While it doesn’t offer class-leading performance or range, the MINI Electric strikes a good balance between these and outright cost.
+New, the MINI Electric is a £30k car, but there are already some good used deals to be found on BuyaCar.

 The 32.6kWh battery is good for around 140 miles off a single charge, making it one of the most efficient electric cars in terms of miles per kWh.